Académie de Physique

 The Academie de Physique was established in Caen, Normandy, France, in 1662.
 It was the first provincial academy of sciences to be granted a royal charter, and one of the first academies in France to promote both empiricism and scholarly cooperation as the basis for its programs.
-The academy was in existence from 1662–1672.
+The academy was in existence from 1662 to 1672.

 Beginnings (1662–1667)

 The academy was founded in 1662 by Andre Graindorge, local physician and natural philosopher, and Pierre-Daniel Huet, a well-known scholar and native of Caen that had recently returned home from a trip to Sweden, where he worked at the court of Queen Christina.
 Both Graindorge and Huet were members of Caen's Académie des Belle Letters (then called the Grand Cheval, named for the building where the group held their meetings) whose meetings largely focused on philosophy and literature, much to the frustration of both men, as both had a growing interest in natural philosophy.
 Graindorge was particularly interested in exploring experiment and examination over the dependence on theory and philosophy.
 The academy began as a patronage circle, with Huet, the more well known and respected of the two acting as patron and Graindorge directing the program of study.
 The original group did not have a consistent membership, but served as an informal group of local scientists with similar interests.
 For the first several years, the group met on an informal basis, mostly meeting to view dissections and discuss them.

 In 1665, the combination of the appearance of a comet, as well as Graindorge's extended trip to Paris, served to inspire the group's interest in science and formalize their activities.
 While in Paris, Graindorge attends the scientific-themed meetings of the home of Melchisédech Thévenot.
 At the Thévenot, Graindorge witnessed dissections by the noted anatomist Nicholas Steno and became even more convinced of the importance of experiment-based knowledge.
 He began corresponding to Huet about what he was seeing in Paris, which Huet used as a basis for the programs at the academy in Caen.
 He also became convinced that a research-based, cooperative society was the best way to understanding scientific truths.
 The best forum for this was the academy, with information and experience being shared by both the individuals within the academy as well as between other academies throughout Europe.

 Graindorge returned to Caen in April, 1666, shortly after Huet left, and headed up the fledgling organization in Huet's absence.
 The membership at this time was made up of, in addition to Graindorge and Huet: